Table of Content

 While not entirely preventable, regular treatment adherence, stress management, and monitoring for early symptoms can reduce the frequency and severity of episodes.

-Yes, with appropriate treatment, individuals can recover from episodes of bipolar psychosis, though ongoing management is crucial to minimize recurrence.
+Yes, with appropriate treatment, individuals can recover from episodes of bipolar psychosis, though ongoing management is crucial to minimise recurrence.

 How Cadabam's Help you for Addiction?